Arman-Makhani/Sprinklr-Internship-project/README.md

 The `DependencyParser` class reads the dependency file line by line, identifies the structure of the dependencies, and builds a hierarchical representation.
 It handles different configurations and resolves conflicts in dependency versions.

 ### How to Add a New Node Type in the Graph?
-Update the getNodeColor method in Graph.js to include the new node type and its color.
+Update the `getNodeColor` method in `Graph.js` to include the new node type and its color.

 ### How to Increase the Upload File Size Limit?
-Modify the spring.servlet.multipart.max-file-size and spring.servlet.multipart.max-request-size properties in application.properties.
-Currently, it is 10MB.
+Modify the `spring.servlet.multipart.max-file-size` and `spring.servlet.multipart.max-request-size` properties in `application.properties`.
+Currently, it is set to 10MB.

 ### How to Change the Layout of the Graph?
-Use the toggleGridArrangement and toggleLevelWiseArrangement methods exposed by the Graph component to switch between different layouts.
+Use the `toggleGridArrangement` and `toggleLevelWiseArrangement` methods exposed by the `Graph` component to switch between different layouts.